 Salsa!
 Soho bar and restaurant brings Central and South American culture to the heart of the capital.
 It offers a heady mix of intoxicating cocktails, authentic Latin American food, non-stop music and daily salsa dance classes.
-Bookings for outside tables can now be made, and inside tables can be reserved from Monday 17 May.
-And for the real deal, head over there for an impromptu night of contagious, non-pretentious, no-holds-barred partying and dancing (from June, hopefully).
+Bookings for both outside and indoor tables can now be made.
+And for the real deal, head over there for an impromptu night of contagious, non-pretentious, no-holds-barred partying and dancing (from July, hopefully).

 Dance style: throw caution to the wind – carefree Latin American sensuality.

 Pineapple Dance Studios, which has been referred to as ‘the home of dance in London’, continues to deliver excellence in its world-renowned dance classes and lifestyle brand.
 Its founder, Debbie Moore, established Pineapple with a mission to make dance accessible to all comers.
 Forty-two years later it still does exactly that.
 Its loyal customers range from five years of age to about 95 and from local Londoners and A-list celebrities to royalty.

 Pineapple, in its pre-lockdown heyday, was attracting around 2,500 visitors a day, and offered 250 classes of 40 different dance styles per week.
 All 80 of the teachers are professionally trained.

 Dance style: you name it, Pineapple has it.